PhilipWhitten/geomAttribute/docs/html/_sources/pluginTools/index.rst.txt

 Tools Included With This Plugin
 ===============================

-A QGIS 3 plugin that shows an attribute table which includes a geometry column for any vector layer.
+A QGIS 3.x plugin that shows an *Attribute Table* with a geometry describing column for the active vector layer.

 This plugin has the following tools:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

    geomAttribute
    loadData